 The COSPAS repeater (Figure 15), SARR, is redundantly configured and consists of the following units: a) two dual-conversion receivers; b) two 4.0 W phase modulated L-band transmitters; and c) two Power, Telemetry and Command (PTC) units.

-- All MEOSAR satellite constellations use transparent repeater instruments to relay 406 MHz beacon signals, without on board processing, data storage, or demodulation.
-The SAR/Galileo and SAR/GLONASS payloads operate with downlinks in the 1544 – 1545 MHz band (L- band) and the GPS-DASS uses the S-band at 2226 MHz (experimental).
+• June 1, 2015: The MEOSAR satellites maintain orbits around Earth within altitudes ranging from 19,000 to 24,000 kilometers.
+These satellites primarily serve the functions of their respective Global Navigation Satellite Systems (GPS, Galileo, and GLONASS).
+All MEOSAR satellite constellations employ transparent repeater instruments to relay 406 MHz beacon signals, without performing on-board processing, data storage, or demodulation.
+The SAR/Galileo and SAR/GLONASS payloads function with downlinks in the 1544 – 1545 MHz band (L-band), while the GPS-DASS utilizes the S-band at 2226 MHz (experimental).
+The status of MEOSAR payloads is as follows: GPS/DASS – 17, SAR/Galileo – 6, SAR-GLONASS – 2.
+26)

 Number of active satellites